 Financial assets at amortized cost are subsequently measured using the effective interest method and are subject to impairment.
+Interest income is recognized as the interest accrues using EIR.

 Gains and losses are recognized in profit or loss when the asset is derecognized, modified or impaired.

-The Group's financial assets at amortized cost include cash and cash equivalents, short-term cash investments, receivables, debt reserve account, due from related parties, contract assets and retention receivable.
+The Group's financial assets at amortized cost include cash and cash equivalents, short-term cash investments, receivables, debt reserve accounts, due from related parties, contract assets and retention receivable.